richmahn/en_tn/heb/01/intro.md

 This chapter is about how Jesus is superior to the angels.

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 1:5, 7-13, which are quotations from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 1:5, 7-13, which is quoted from the OT.

 ##### "Our ancestors" #####
 This letter begins with an assumption of a Jewish audience.
 This is why it is called "Hebrews."